bodaay/HuggingChatAllInOne/README.md

 ## GPTQ Support

-Only Model made with latest gptq-for-llama will work
+Only Model made with latest gptq-for-llama will work, in case of GPTQ, you need pass QUANTIZE parameter and set it to gptq

 ## Environment Variables